 RENATA SCHOEMAN | Red tape stops SA kids from getting ADHD meds

 Because doctors can only prescribe treatment for a month at a time, many kids, especially those who can’t afford monthly doctor’s visits, don’t access medication regularly.
-It’s time we change that, argues Renata Schoeman
+It’s time we change that

 Image: Supplied